jabreusparehire/php-71-migration/README.md

 		- Run `service apache2 restart`

 ## Remarks
 Those procedures were tested in Ubuntu 16.4 environment and some commands might vary in AmazonLinux CentOS.
 One difference notable is the php libs notation.
-In Ubuntu we use php5.6-* and Amazon php56-* that